andrewmarkham/contentsecuritypolicy/README.md

 ## Installation

-Install the package directly from the Episerver Nuget repository.
+Install the package directly from the Optimizley Nuget repository.
 This will install the admin interface along with the middleware to add the CSP header to the response.

 ```
 dotnet add package Jhoose.Security.Admin